shubhamrawat090/TRIE-VISUALIZER-VIBE-CODING/README.md

 ## ✨ Features

+- **Dual Theming**: Switch between a spooky "Trie-lluminator" theme and a clean "Classic" theme with the "Toggle Realm" button (☀️/👻).
 - **Animated Word Insertion**: Visualize the traversal of existing nodes and the creation of new ones, character by character.
-- **Animated Prefix Search**: Watch the traversal path light up as the application searches for a prefix.
+- **Animated Prefix & Word Search**: Watch the traversal path light up as the application searches for a prefix or a full word.
-- **Animated Word Search**: Similar to prefix search, but strictly verifies that the final node marks the end of a word.
-- **Interactive UI**: Clean and simple controls to insert words, search for prefixes, and search for full words.
+- **Interactive UI**: Simple controls to insert words and perform searches, dynamically styled to match the selected theme.
-- **Clear Status Feedback**: Get real-time updates on whether an action is in progress (`Inserting...`, `Searching...`), successful (`Word Found ✅`), or failed (`Prefix Not Found ❌`).
+- **Clear Status Feedback**: Get real-time, theme-appropriate updates on whether an action is in progress, successful, or failed.
 - **Responsive Design**: A fluid layout that works on both desktop and mobile devices.
-- **Dark Mode Support**: The UI automatically adapts to your system's color scheme preference.
-- **Error Handling**: Input is validated to allow only letters, preventing invalid states in the Trie.
+- **Input Validation**: Ensures only letters are entered, preventing invalid states in the Trie.
+- **Focus Management**: Input fields automatically regain focus after an operation for a smooth workflow.

 ## 🚀 Getting Started